RobertEJohnson/Coding-Challenge-Tracker/docs/weeklyRecaps/week1.md

 ## Done with this week?

-If the week has ended, why not check out the next week under the weekly recaps? :)
+If the week has ended, why not check out another week in the weekly recaps list? :)